fangyua666/recipe-rating-prediction/README.md

   frameborder="0"
 ></iframe>

-This following bar chart shows the average ratings for recipes with the most common and least common tags.
+This following bar chart shows the average ratings for recipes with the most common.
 Recipes with the most common tags, such as "15-minutes-or-less," "dietary," and "low-in-something," generally have high average ratings around 4.5 or above, indicating that popular recipe types focused on convenience, health, and common meal categories are well-received.
-However, recipes with the least common tags display more variability, with some tags achieving ratings near 5 and others much lower, suggesting that some specific recipe evoke mixed responses from users.
-This indicates that widely appealing recipe tags are associated with higher average ratings, while less common tags are more polarizing.
+This suggests that widely appealing recipe tags are associated with higher average ratings.

 <iframe
-  src="assets/tag.html"
+  src="assets/tag1.html"
   width="800"
   height="600"
   frameborder="0"